 Developed by Malcolm Knowles in 1968, the concept of andragogy is described by its creator as the art and science of helping adults learn.
-We’ve already covered the main assumptions of this theory when comparing adult and child learners.
-And here are four principles of the andragogic (or andragogical) approach:
+We’ve already covered the main assumptions of this adult learning model when comparing adult and child learners.
+Malcolm Knowles elaborated the four main principles of adult learning that andragogy is famous for.

 |Adults are most interested in learning things that have immediate relevance.|

 Developed by Jack Mezirow in 1978, transformative learning theory posits that all learners use different assumptions, expectations, and beliefs to make sense of the world around them.

 - Transformational learning attempts to help learners change — or transform — their existing frames of reference through a process of problem solving, procedural tasks, and self-reflection.

 - Learning transformations occur when individuals face a “disorienting dilemma” that challenges their existing beliefs and critically reflect upon what has taken place.